concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 ###  Data model

 The data model of the response for the GET operation.
+The complete schema definition is also available here: [Travel Profile Summary V2 XSD][4]

 <pre>
 <span class="xml-tag">&lt;ConnectResponse</span><span class="xml-tag">&gt;</span>